buckeye1038/OSUCapstoneProject/README.md

 To run the unit tests, run `npm test`.
 Mocha is the testing framework

+To run the website locally, run `npm start` to start a node server.
+Then go to localhost:3001/index.html (idk if the port will always be 3001, but after `npm start`, it will tell you the port the node server is running on).

 The website for the application is hosted [here](http://meeting-assistant.mybluemix.net/).